Residential and commercial electrical services when you need them and at the right price.

 Three causes have been identified as main contributors to this difference:

-- Furnishings: The things we fill our homes with, such as upholstered furniture, drapery and carpeting, consist mostly of fast burning synthetic materials.
-Decades ago, slower burning natural materials and fibers were more common.
+Furnishings: The things we fill our homes with, such as upholstered furniture, drapery and carpeting, consist mostly of fast burning synthetic materials.
+Decades ago, slower burning natural materials and fibres were more common.

 Armed with this information, homeowners should always be making decisions that increase the fire safety of their homes in each of these areas.
 The most obvious and cost effective safety measure is the installation of the common household smoke detector.
 An up-to-date, functioning, hard-wired smoke alarm with battery backup, will provide the homeowner with the most reliable early warning of fire, giving occupants the best chance to get out safely.
 For more information on smoke alarms, please check out the following link.